October 31, 2018

 Companies and brands that are serious about capitalizing on content marketing must have a strategy with tangible goals and KPIs.
 A content calendar, social media schedule, and email marketing schedule are all essential elements.
 Brand loyalty is built when consumers expect new, quality content every week and receive just that.
 Bad reviews on Google and Yelp should be thoroughly and comprehensively addressed directly on said sites.
 It may even be in your company’s best interest to write a separate blog post about certain reviews (good and bad) to address concerns in even greater detail.

 Companies are expanding their content creation operations because it builds credibility and trust with their audiences.
 Conversion rates positively correlate with brand confidence and transparency.
-High-quality content is no longer than option in 2018-19.
+High-quality content is no longer an option in 2018-19.
 It is a necessity for companies wishing to compete in their respective industries.

 Balance Long-Form and Short-Form Content